 Linked Data: 80% of the problems a data manager needs to solve can be fixed without Linked Data.
 It’s only the last 20% that needs 80% of the time to get it right.

 And here is one which I strongly agree with

 IT project holders manage theirs projects through KPI, but knowledge management is a transverse discipline and can’t be seen as a single project.

-Projects have the ability to create local optima at the expense of the enterprise in both space and time.
+Projects often create local optima at the expense of the enterprise in both space and time.
 The concern for enterprise coherence is either not represented at all, represented formally (IT Governance) or not taken seriously (Enterprise Architecture).
-So a project can achieve its KPIs at the expense of the enterprise-wide benefits right away, or in the future (technical debt).
+So, a project can achieve its KPIs at the expense of the enterprise-wide benefits right away or in the future (technical debt).
 If Linked Data projects are measured the same way, they may perform badly and either be rejected, not repeated or – if it’s a pilot project – not allowed to go to production.
-The agility, the low cost of future changes and the coherence that Linked Enterprise Data brings, in short, its unique benefits, are also its biggest drawbacks from a project perspective.
-Unlike most other approaches, Linked Data should be looked at from an enterprise perspective and measured at a programme level, not at a project level.
+The agility, the low cost of future changes, and the coherence that Linked Enterprise Data brings, in short, its unique benefits, are also its biggest drawbacks from a project perspective.
+Unlike most other approaches, Linked Data should be viewed from an enterprise perspective and measured at a programme level, not a project level.

 Here’s another one